-Many scholars have argued that this is exactly what the girls who were first “bewitched” were actually experiencing.
+Some have argued that this is exactly what the girls who were first “bewitched” were actually experiencing.

-The stress of living in such a rigid and religious society on the dangerous wilderness frontier led these girls to convert this stress into physical symptoms in which no natural explanation could be found.
+The stress of living in such a rigid and religious society on the dangerous wilderness frontier may have led these girls to convert this stress into physical symptoms in which no natural explanation could be found.

 Similar cases of hysteria have been reported throughout history.
-The mass hysteria experienced by the girls may then, in turn, have triggered a collective delusion among the villagers that Satan and witches were in their midst, thus providing a predicate for the witch hunt.
+The mass hysteria experienced by the girls may then, in turn, have triggered a collective delusion among the villagers that witches were in their midst, thus providing a predicate for the witch hunt.

 Mass hysteria was clearly at work, but how much of a feedback-loop these delusions between the accused and the accuser created can probably never be known.
-Regardless, it’s a compelling theory that can’t easily be discounted as a rational theory as to the cause of the Salem Witch Trials.
+Regardless, it’s a compelling theory that can’t easily be discounted as a rational theory as to the cause of the Salem witch trials.

 Boredom And Guilt